MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 and use that to define the function output's schema.
 Just like `noop`, this function takes a reference to its only input and clones it.

+### Defining `noop`'s body

+The input is an iterable of `Series`.
+In our case, `noop` just receives a single Series as input, but as we'll see in later sections, it's possible to pass multiple Series.

+We said we wanted our function to do nothing, so let's implement
+that: take a reference to the first (and only) input Series, and return a (cheap!) clone of it.

 ## Putting it all together